A Little Bit of History

 Some of the tiny local village’s most beautiful old buildings are thanks to Sir William Craven, who rose from poverty to become Lord Mayor of London in 1611.
 He returned to his home county of Yorkshire where he used his new-found wealth to build Burnsall’s school building and restore the 13th century Church of St Wilfrid.
 The Devonshire Fell itself was built as a gentleman’s club, but quickly evolved into a hotel.
 It was taken over by the Bolton Abbey Estate in 1999, restored by the current Duchess of Devonshire.

 The Devonshire Fell is the perfect place for all occasions from weddings, parties or weekend getaways to business trips and corporate events – you’ll find everything you need here for a relaxing stay.
 Expect the warmest of welcomes from our friendly staff that are here to ensure you experience the truly relaxing atmosphere of The Devonshire Fell.
-For additional information on our fantastic bedrooms and special offers click here.
+Click the links for additional information on our fantastic bedrooms and special offers.

 One of the truly most luxurious Yorkshire Dales Hotels with its own style and infamous story to love.